lmc2179/lmc2179.github.io/drafts/prediction_confidence.md

 plt.show()
 ```

-We've got quite a dense plot now - let's take some time and recap all the elements we've added before we tackle them in detail:
+We've got quite a dense plot now - let's take some time and walk through all the elements we've added before we tackle them in detail:

 - The observed datapoints are `(temperature, sales revenue)` pairs.
 - The regression line tells us what the average revenue is as the temperature varies in our dataset.
 Here, we've assumed that the revenue varies linearly with the temperature.
 The regression line answers the question: "If we know the temperature, what is our single best guess about the average level of sales we expect to see?"